 There are many variables that affect battery life, such as ambient temperature, brightness setting, battery type, etc. Basically, the Super 7 will last approximately 6.5 hours, or 78 cycles at 5 minutes each, on full brightness.
 Also, use of a lithium battery is recommended for extended battery life.

 To use the Super 7, you will also need to purchase a Fiber Kit.
-Fiber Kits are available in 0.010”, 0.019” or 0.029” fiber diameters.
+Fiber Kits include 0.010”, 0.019” and 0.029” diameter clear fibers.
 The Fiber Kit will align the end of the fiber optic in your scope with the LED lights in the threaded end of the cable attached to the Super 7.
 You will need to replace the colored fiber currently installed in your Specialty Archery Glow Ring with the clear fiber included with the Fiber Kit.
 Once the fiber has been replaced, the fiber and shroud will need to be terminated within the threaded female receiver included with the Fiber Kit.
 Included with the Fiber Kit is a rubber compression washer which holds the fiber and shroud in place inside the female receiver.
 Mounting hardware is included with the Fiber Kit.

 Most likely the battery is dead.
 Try replacing the battery first.
 And, make sure the new battery you are replacing it with is not dead as well.
 We have had Super 7 units that were returned for warranty work that simply had a dead battery.